• Skip to primary navigation

 Instructions

 • Salt, pepper duck legs.
-Rub 1/2 tsp cinnamon over duck legs.
-Sear duck legs in 1 Tbsp olive oil in the pan over medium heat until browned. (about 7 minutes per side).
+Rub ½ teaspoon cinnamon over duck legs.
+Sear duck legs in 1 tablespoon olive oil in the pan over medium heat until browned. (about 7 minutes per side).
 Remove legs from the pan.

-• Add 1 Tbsp olive oil to the roaster and add carrot, onion and celery, orange zest, bay leaf and 1/2 tsp cinnamon.
+• Add 1 tablespoon olive oil to the roaster and add carrot, onion and celery, orange zest, bay leaf and ½ teaspoon cinnamon.
 Cook over medium high heat about 10 minutes till vegetables are soft.
 You may choose to transfer the mixture now to a Dutch oven.
 Don't forget to scrape up all the brown bits from the bottom.

 • Add the duck legs back to the pan.
 Add the wine and cook until wine is reduce to half.
 Add the orange juice, passata, paste, and stock.
 Stir to combine and simmer slowly about 2 hours, uncovered, until sauce reaches desired thickness.
 Turn duck legs over half way through cooking time.